robotea/amrange/README.md

 ## License

-This library is under GNU GPL v3 license.
-If you need business license, don't hesitate to contact [me](mailto:zdenek.skulinek\@robotea.com\?subject\=License%20for%20AMRange).
+This library is under MIT license.

 ## Contribute